Language Varieties of Italy: Technology Challenges and Opportunities: Introduction

-In this paper, we discuss the challenges facing the development of NLP technologies for \textbf{language varieties of Italy}, one of the most linguistically-diverse landscapes in Europe which, according to UNESCO~\citep{moseley2010atlas}, currently counts over 30 languages in danger (cf.~Figure~\ref{fig:map-1}).
-Italy's languages and dialects are not only many for such a small area~\citep{maiden1997dialects}, but are also very different from each other, whose linguistic distance does not typically relate to geographical distance~\citep{avolio-2009-lingue}.
+In this paper, we discuss the technology challenges and opportunities for \textbf{language varieties of Italy}, one of the most linguistically-diverse landscapes in Europe which, according to UNESCO~\citep{moseley2010atlas}, currently counts over 30 languages in danger.
+Italy's languages and dialects are not only many for such a small area~\citep{maiden1997dialects}, but they are also very different from each other, and their linguistic distance does not typically relate to geographical distance~\citep{avolio-2009-lingue}.
 Most of these varieties are Romance, albeit Germanic, Slavic, Albanian and Hellenic ones also shape the Italian linguistic landscape.
-As for the majority of endangered languages, most of Italy's language varieties have no standardized written form and are just occasionally written, insofar as they are primarily used in spoken, informal settings.
+As for the majority of endangered languages, most of Italy's language varieties comprise many local variants, have no standardized written form, and are just occasionally written, insofar as they are primarily used in spoken, informal settings.
+They typically exist in a peculiar diglossic situation with Italian, and vary in terms of recognition, protection, economic incentives, and prospects.

-After introducing the linguistic situation in Italy (Section~\ref{sec:background-languages}), we thoroughly review the current state of NLP for its languages and dialects (Section~\ref{sec:background-computational}).
-We then discuss the main issues arising when dealing with such varieties, illustrate desiderata towards \emph{speaker-centric} NLP, and provide potential research directions towards responsible development of NLP technologies (Section~\ref{sec:challenges-directions}).
-Moreover, we advocate for a local, community-based effort for the preservation, documentation, study, and revitalization of language varieties of Italy built around three key principles: \emph{i)} participatory open research, \emph{ii)} multidisciplinary collaboration, and \emph{iii)} active awareness-raising (Section~\ref{sec:community}).
+After introducing the linguistic situation in Italy (Section~\ref{sec:background-languages}), we review efforts in NLP for its languages and dialects (Section~\ref{sec:background-computational}).
+We then discuss the \emph{machine-centric} assumptions of the default NLP approach when dealing with these varieties, namely the exaggerated focus on ``machine-readable'' written data, the little regard for the representativeness of such materials of speech communities, and the homogeneous view of functions, uses, and needs across language varieties (Section~\ref{sec:challenges-directions}).
+We argue that language varieties of Italy should not be approached as a \emph{data commodity} for machine learning advances, and that technology should serve language varieties and their speakers and not the other way round.
+We thus present recommendations and opportunities for \emph{speaker-centric} NLP and advocate for a local community aimed at responsibly supporting vitality of Italy's varieties through sensitization on ethical engagement, sharing of practices, participatory collaboration, and active awareness-raising (Section~\ref{sec:opportunities}).
 Finally, we provide our conclusions (Section~\ref{sec:conclusion}).